 During the spring semester I spent in Edinburgh, worshiping at the beautiful, small Orthodox community of St Andrew, I continually added onto and revised Why Orthodoxy up to March of 2012, and as of Fall 2012 it is now over a hundred pages.
 After reaching out to several publishers for their suggestions for revisions, I am in the process of revising and refining it further.
 For now I will share my different musings, articles, videos, podcasts and links on subjects relating to Orthodoxy.
 I invite any thoughtful and interested comments on any of my posts.

-I lived again in Washington, D.C. for my senior year at American University beginning in June 2012, where I led the student-run Orthodox Christian Fellowship (OCF), so you can expect to see many things on my blog related to Orthodox life and different Church activities in DC!
-In fall 2014, I transferred to the excellent Stony Brook University on Long Island, NY, where I am now finishing up my BA in History and preparing to apply to various Masters and PhD programs.
+I lived again in Washington, D.C. for my senior year at American University beginning in June 2012, where I led the student-run Orthodox Christian Fellowship (OCF).
+From this time period, you can expect to see many things on my blog related to Orthodox life and different Church activities in DC!
+In fall 2014, I transferred to the excellent Stony Brook University on Long Island, NY, where in January 2016 I graduated with my BA in History.
+I am now a MA candidate in European History there.

-In addition to my current obligations as a university student, I work for Stony Brook University’s Office of the Bookstore Liaison.
-I have worked in the recent past (January-June 2015) as a Conference Planner for the Stony Brook University Charles B. Wang Center’s Office of Conferences and Special Events.
+In addition to my current obligations as a university student, I am the graduate assistant in the Office of the Dean in the Stony Brook University College of Arts and Sciences.
+In the recent past, I have also worked in communications for the University’s Office of the Bookstore Liaison and as a Conference Planner for the Stony Brook University Charles B. Wang Center’s Office of Conferences and Special Events.

-I am a contributing historian at The Crown Chronicles, a popular London-based British monarchist blog affiliated with the prestigious British Monarchist Society and Foundation, with which I am also affiliated.
+I am a contributing writer at Ethika Politika, an online journal of ethics, politics, and religion.
+I also write as a contributing historian for the Marie Stuart Society and The Crown Chronicles (TCC), a popular London-based British monarchist blog affiliated with the prestigious British Monarchist Society and Foundation, with which I am also affiliated.
 You may find my articles for TCC here.
-I am also a contributor to the BMS Crown and Country magazine and Pravoslavie.ru, the historic Moscow Stretensky Monastery’s popular website.
+I am also a contributor to the BMS Crown and Country magazine and Pravoslavie.ru, the historic Moscow Stretensky Monastery’s popular Orthodox content website.
 You may find my articles for Pravoslavie.ru here.
-Thus, besides writing here on Orthodox topics in particular and Christian ones generally, I often write on historical issues, international royal history, and touch upon contemporary political and social events.
+Besides writing here on Orthodox topics in particular and Christian ones generally, I often write on historical issues, political theory, international royal history, and touch upon contemporary political and social events.

 Wherever you are, may the Lord bless you and give you peace.